josh-59/smsh/doc/shell-constructs.md

 For loops iterate over values:

 ```
-$ for val in one two three four:
+$ for val in one two three four
 >     echo {val}
 one
 two